smmartin1/meet/README.md

 # meet
-An app where users can find events happening in their cities.
+An app where users can find events happening around the world.
 This app uses React and Test-Driven Development.

 SHOW/HIDE AN EVENT'S DETAILS
   As a user, I should be able to view details of a certain event and hide details when looking for a different event.